gaiaus/ICF/reform/call_to_action english (on-chain version)).md

 3. Support contingency measures if the ICF fails to comply, including petitioning the Swiss Federal Supervisory Authority for Foundations (FSAF) for an audit on the foundation.

-This proposal aims to realign the ICF with its original mission and restore stakeholder trust in the organization's management of the Cosmos Hub and broader ecosystem resources.
+This proposal aims to realign the ICF with its original mission and restore stakeholder trust in the foundation's management of its resources.

 [Full text](https://forum.cosmos.network/t/proposal-last-call-declaration-of-no-confidence-in-icf-leadership-call-to-action/14233) of the proposal.